04 Jul How to Set Up YOUR Tactical Plate Carrier for Military & Airsoft

 Ok, so now that your plate carrier is set to your sizing we can go over to the fun part which is to make ourselves into a small walking armory.

-- There’s no such thing as the overall best setup, because it depends on what you do, what you need and how you use it.
+1. There’s no such thing as the overall best setup, because it depends on what you do, what you need and how you use it.
 Yes, you can get some ideas from examples of others, but it will be rare to have it 100 % the same as someone else’s is.

-2. the second thing you need to be aware off, is that you will have to make compromises when setting up your plate carrier.
+2. The second thing you need to be aware off, is that you will have to make compromises when setting up your plate carrier.
 Meaning there will always be some things you would’ve liked to see differently, but that don’t seem to work in some way.

 3. And the third thing is that you will make changes when progressing further to make it fit your needs better.
 Because some things might interfere when using your carrier in the field or on the range and that’s also one of the reasons why training in full gear is so important.
 So you become aware of those issues and you can make adjustments for when it matters.